 The Cinetech Industries Boda Jib is a rugged, professional, portable jib for cameras ranging from the Blackmagic Pocket Cinema Camera, DSLR’s up to a RED Epic and/or ARRI Alexa.
 Designed by cinematographer Jeremy Sawatzky, who has a background as a machinist and engineer and hails from British Columbia Canada.

-page, Jeremy states the Boda Jib started out of his necessity for a solid, lightweight, portable jib with a large capacity to serve a wide variety of cameras.
+On his Kickstarter page, Jeremy states the Boda Jib started out of his necessity for a solid, lightweight, portable jib with a large capacity to serve a wide variety of cameras.

 Highlights of the Boda Jib: